clash-lang/docs.clash-lang.org/tutorial/src/first-steps/sequential.md

 # Sequential circuit

 The `register` function is our primary sequential building block to capture *state*.
-It is used internally by one of the `Clash.Prelude` function that we will use to describe our MAC circuit.
+It is used internally by one of the `Clash.Prelude` functions that we will use to describe our MAC circuit.

-A principled way to describe a sequential circuit is to use one of the classic machine models, within the Clash prelude library offer standard function to support the [Mealy machine](http://en.wikipedia.org/wiki/Mealy_machine).
+A principled way to describe a sequential circuit is to use one of the classic machine models.
+Within the Clash prelude library we offer a standard function to support the [Mealy machine](http://en.wikipedia.org/wiki/Mealy_machine).
 To improve sharing, we will combine the transition function and output function into one.
 This gives rise to the following Mealy specification of the MAC circuit: